imperial logo

 This course is a survey of American history from Reconstruction to the present.
 This course will cover the major political, economic, social, gender, racial, cultural and intellectual transformations of the modern American eras.
 Of special note will be an examination of America's rise to global power.
 At the completion of this course students will have a broad understanding of the most important ideas, personalities, movements, and events in the modern period.(C-ID: HIST 140) (CSU/UC)

-MUS 102 Intro to Music Lit & Listening 3
+MUS 102 Introduction to Music Literature & Listening

 Unit(s): 3.0 Class Hours: 54.0 Lecture